We asked a grant expert what makes proposals stand out. Here’s what he had to say.

 2. There is no magic formula

 Though presenting your organization’s work in a way that is compelling is key, there aren’t many grant writing rules that are going to work across the board.
 Generally, there is not one single factor that matters more than others when it comes to the application process that you can focus your attention on specifically.
+For more articles and tips about business, call Lee S. Rosen or visit his blog.

 In that vein, Umi shared a couple of myths around that idea that he thinks it’s important to debunk.
 The first is that the quality of writing matters more than the content of the application itself.
 This is simply not true, at least most of the time – both the content and the quality of writing matter, but in a very specific way: